Garbaz/Blog/_posts/2023-11-02-Energy-plus-Predictor.md

 This problem can be observed in real systems, and even with much more deterministic scenes.
 There are simply too many possible different continuations in video frames of real world scenes that a system modelling the expected value will give us actually possible continuations of the scene at hand.

-So, we have not choice but to model the actual distribution and sample from it, right?
+So, we have no choice but to model the actual distribution and sample from it, right?

 The good news is that this problem where we have some distribution $$\pi$$ for which we can compute $$p_{\pi}(\cdot)$$, but do not have any way to directly produce representative samples, is quite common.
 Consequently, much thought has been invested over the past decades into coming up with approaches to solve it.
 Today, there is a wealth of off-the-shelf algorithms that we could choose from.
 The bad news is that, every such algorithm comes with many prerequisites and caveats.
 There is no silver bullet when it comes to sampling procedures.